 Most companies that provide heat treatments for bed bugs are large corporations with large overhead and we believe we can offer better pricing.
 The wait time for their service will also be longer compare to what we can offer.

 We use electric and indirect-fire heaters that can deliver up to a million of BTUs per hour.
 Most of our competitors use propane, direct-fire heaters that will produce large amounts of carbon monoxide (combustion byproduct).
 The heaters we use are designed specifically for indoor heat and will not fill your home with carbon monoxide.

 Check out these videos and see how the bed bug heat treatments are done.

-Heat treatment is the best treatment available for the bed bugs today.
+Heat treatment is the best bed bug treatment available today.
 It is far more superior to any chemical treatment available.
 It delivers the best results.
 We stand by our work and in the unlikely event a bed bug or two are left behind, we will come back and retreat.
-Call us for more details on re-treating.
+Contact us for more details on re-treating.